garciart/network-automation/README.md

 # Adventures in Network Automation

-## *Add*

-- *WINDOWS_SETUP.md - Explain how to setup a loopback interface in Windows*
-- *LINUX_SETUP.md - Explains how to setup a TAP interface in Linux*
-- *CENTOS_INSTALL.md - Explain how to install GNS3 on Red Hat Enterprise Linux 7 (Maipo)/CentOS 7*

 ## Introduction

 Recently, for personal and professional reasons (CompTIA, anyone?), I've delved into programming networking devices from within and without.
 Normally, in order to interact with a device like a switch, you must connect to it physically, via a serial or Ethernet cable, access its command-line interface (CLI), and enter commands manually or upload a script, usually written in Cisco's Tool Command Language (TCL).